redwood/redwood/README.md

 # OR run this to run with vagrant
 vagrant up

+# OR run this to run with docker
+docker build . -t slate:latest # this only needs to be run once docker run -p 4567:4567 -v $(pwd)/source:/srv/slate/source slate:latest
 ```

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!